a 501(c)3 non-profit org.

 “The cave you fear to enter holds the treasure you seek,” Joseph Campbell

 These unique, engaging, and evidence-based writing programs were developed and tested in an Interdisciplinary Health Sciences doctoral program.
-We utilize the principles Cinema Therapy, to understand why we keep going back to our favorite films, what they are saying to us and how we might use what we see, hear and feel to positively impact our lives.
+We utilize the principles of Cinema Therapy, to understand why we keep going back to our favorite films, what they are saying to us and how we might use what we see, hear and feel in them to positively share our stories.
+While our nonprofit serves the PD community, these classes are open to all.
+Two examples from Cinema Therapy students:

 Participants meet online, for 90 minutes once a week for 16 weeks to explore a film broken down against Joseph Campbell's Hero's Journey.
+Recent research has shown the practical value of the hero's journey in living a more meaningful life.
 We then share our writing with each other, learning and discovering we are not alone.
 We develop strong ensembles and build communities of courage and action with our stories.

-There are currently nine versions of this program, with more coming soon, inspired by popular films that inform the Hero's Journey.
+There are many versions of this program, with more coming soon, inspired by popular films that inform the Hero's Journey.
 Click below for more on each of the films and how we use them.

 "I'm a prisoner in my own body," Muhammad Ali

-The stories we tell ourselves shape our reality, including how we feel about Parkinson’s disease, whether we are conscious of them or not.
-The feeling of being trapped, stuck and isolated are commonly reported by people with Parkinson's.
-Dr. Ray Dorsey, author of Ending Parkinson’s Disease, says the PD community needs to speak up.
+The stories we tell ourselves shape our reality whether we are conscious of them or not.
+This includes how we feel about Parkinson’s disease or any other trauma.
+The feelings of being trapped, stuck and isolated are commonly reported by people with Parkinson's - however they are understandable and relatable to everyone.

 See the schedule below for current and upcoming classes.